SafeSearch: Automated Red-Teaming of LLM-Based Search Agents

-As illustrated in~\Cref{fig:conceptual-framework}, the agent $S$ receives a user query $u$ and issues a sequence of search tool calls $\{s_1, s_2, \dots, s_n\}$ before synthesizing the final response.
-If $n>1$, the unreliable site $d_u$ is inserted only in the first call, thereby giving the agent an opportunity to reduce its influence in subsequent calls.
-The unreliable website $d_u$ is generated according to predefined guidelines and conditioned on the testing date, reflecting the fact that search tools in practice typically index up-to-date, potentially unreliable material.
-The final set of search results shown to $S$ is therefore $D \cup \{d_u\}$, where $D = \{d_1, d_2, \dots, d_k\}$ denotes the authentic search results.
-By mixing a single unreliable website $d_u$ with the authentic sources $D$, the framework approximates realistic threat scenarios while preserving the agent’s normal operation in producing its final output.
-We detail why and how simulation-based testing can mitigate the real-world threats in~\Cref{appx:discussion-simulation-based-testing}.
+Given a user query $u$, the agent $S$ issues a sequence of search tool calls $\{s_1, s_2, \dots, s_n\}$ to collect information and then synthesizes a final response.
+As illustrated in~\Cref{fig:conceptual-framework}, we simulate unreliable search results by injecting a single unreliable website $d_u$ into the returned list.
+When $n>1$, we inject $d_u$ only in the first search call, giving the agent an opportunity to down-weight or disregard it in subsequent calls.
+Thus, the final search results presented to $S$ are $D \cup \{d_u\}$, where $D = \{d_1, d_2, \dots, d_k\}$ denotes the authentic results.
+We generate $d_u$ from predefined guidelines and condition it on the testing date, mirroring the reality that search services continually surface up-to-date (and potentially unreliable) content.
+By mixing one unreliable website with authentic sources, our red-teaming framework approximates realistic threat scenarios while preserving the agent's normal execution and response synthesis.